Suffered losses investing in Healthcare Trust Inc.?

 Healthcare Trust Inc. decreased its annual distributions from $1.70 per share to $1.45 per share, effective April 1st, according to a filing with the Securities and Exchange Commission.

 The reduction of the distributions represents a change in the annualized distribution yield, based on the original purchase price of $25.00 per share, from 6.8 percent to 5.8 percent, or a change from 7.6 percent to 6.5 percent based on the most recent estimated net asset value of $22.27 per share, as of December 31, 2015.

-Unfortunately for investors, Central Trade & Transfer, a secondary market for private placements, is offering to purchase shares of Healthcare Properties Inc. for $17.61 per share.
+Unfortunately for investors, Central Trade & Transfer, a secondary market for private placements, is listing shares of Healthcare Trust Inc. for $17.61 per share.
 That’s significantly less than the original purchase price of $25.00 per share.